MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/azure-application-proxy.md

 Before the Power BI mobile app can connect and access Power BI Report Server, you must configure the application registration that was automatically created for you in [Publish through Azure AD Application Proxy](#publish-through-azure-ad-application-proxy) earlier in this article.

 1. On the Azure Active Directory **Overview** page, select **App registrations**.
-2. On the **All applications** tab, search for the application you created fpr Power BI Report Server.
+2. On the **All applications** tab, search for the application you created for Power BI Report Server.
 3. Select the application, then select **Authentication**.
 4. Add the following Redirect URIs based on which platform you are using.